 Now that you know what gear to bring, check out this cheat sheet on conservation and field work language to learn:

-The projects are often physically demanding and offer a clear sense of accomplishment and meaningful contribution.
-We strive for a healthy injury-free experience and to achieve that, we need all crew members to be mindful of safety and wellness in the field.
-To help you prepare physically (and mentally), here are some highlights of the kind of physicality you can expect.
+The projects are often physically demanding!
+They also offer a clear sense of accomplishment and meaningful contribution.
+We strive for a healthy injury-free experience.
+To achieve that, we need all crew members to be mindful of safety and wellness in the field.
+To help you prepare physically (and mentally), here are some highlights of what to expect.

-Repetitive Motion—swinging a tool into the ground repeatedly to dig trail tread or using loppers or a hand saw to clear brush from the trail corridor both require the use of muscles which are not necessarily used in day to day life.
+Repetitive Motion — You may be swinging a tool into the ground repeatedly to dig trail tread or using loppers or a hand saw to clear brush from the trail corridor.
+These both require the use of muscles which are not necessarily used in day to day life.
 The results of this sometimes include muscle aches and strains, and if overdone, can lead to carpal tunnel injuries.

-Heavy Lifting— Carrying lumber for trail features or fence braces, removing large rocks from trails and hauling around the coolers or bins which contain all the food your crew will need for up to 10 days at a time are all common experiences.
-Some of MCC’s most common injuries occur through underestimating the impact this task makes.
+Heavy Lifting — You will be carrying lumber for trail features or fence braces and removing large rocks from trails.
+In Camp, you will haul coolers or bins which contain all the food your crew will need for up to 10 days at a time.
+Some of MCC’s most common injuries occur through underestimating the impact of these common tasks.
 Expect to do a lot, and be aware of when you might be overdoing it.

-Extended hiking while carrying weight—sometimes, crews engage in projects which are far from their campsite, or the project itself may simply be hiking the length of the trail over a period of days.
-Hiking with your pack including gear for the day may be a common part of your expedition.
+Extended hiking while carrying weight — Sometimes, crews engage in projects which are far from their campsite.
+Or, the project itself may simply be hiking the length of the trail over a period of days.
+Hiking with your pack full of gear for the day may be a common part of your expedition.

-Work in all weather conditions—depending on the location, crews can expect rain, snow or extreme temperature swings every month of the year.
-Adequate gear and a positive mental attitude are necessities for successful completion.
+Work in all weather conditions — Depending on the location, crews can expect rain, snow or extreme temperature swings every month of the year.
+Adequate gear and a positive mental attitude are necessities for success!
 Summer brings wildfires to the state and the smoke is often a lingering factor that can irritate breathing difficulties.